mstksg/inCode/copy/entries/machines-1.md

 ~~~

 The "current state" whenever we call `streamFrom n` is `n`...the "next state"
 (the "initial state" of the "tail") is `n+1`.
+We could have provided any
+function `:: Int -> Int` there (say, `n+2`), that would be for us our "next
+state" function.

 So `myStream` is a Moore-like machine whose "next state" function is "the current
 state plus one".

-The problem with streams, however, is that you don't really affect their
+The problem with streams, however, is that you can't really affect their
 progress once they start.
 Once you start `myStream`, it'll keep on marching
 on, and on, and on...you have no way to "influence" its progression *during*
 its march.
-The *behavior* of our stream *can't be influenced* by the
+The *behavior* of our stream *can't be influenced* by the outside
-outside world in any way, once it has started.
-This is a bit limiting,
+world in any way, once it has started.
+This is a bit limiting, because we
-because we want behaviors that can compose and interact with eachother.
+want behaviors that we can have interact with each other.

-And so, we have the natural generalization of streams:
+And so, we have the natural generalization of streams: Auto.

 Auto
 ----